danehansen/Sprite/README.md

 * __progressTo__(value:Number)
 Similar to setting the progress, except that the sprite will play to that progress point at the current frame rate.
 * __resize__()
 Causes the sprite to recalculate it’s size.
-Only needed if the element has dynamic css sizing or if the element has been manually sized using JavaScript.
+Only needed if the element has dynamic CSS sizing or if the element has been manually sized using JavaScript.
 * __rewind__(loop:Boolean = false)
 Causes the sprite to play backwards at the current frame rate until the first frame is reached.
 If loop is set to true and is a looping type sprite, the sprite will play indefinitely.
 * __stop__()
+Causes the sprite to stop any playback.

+##Events

+* __COMPLETE__
+Dispatched whenever a Sprite object reaches it’s last frame.
+* __ENTER&#95;FRAME__
+Dispatched whenever a Sprite object reaches a new frame.
+* __REWIND&#95;COMPLETE__
+Dispatched whenever a Sprite object reaches it’s first frame.